max-pio/volcanite/README.md

 The documentation may contain insufficient or deprecated information for certain features.
 A lot of the code base was extended iteratively and merged from other side projects.
 Keep all of this in mind when working with the code and in case you encounter any problems.
-If you have questions about certain parts in the implementation, feel free to contact [Max Piochowiak](mailto:max.piochowiak@kit.edu).
+If you have questions, feel free to contact [Max Piochowiak](mailto:max.piochowiak@kit.edu).

 ### Dependencies